Johanna Jantzen

 Department of Biology, University of Florida, Gainesville, Florida, USA

-Dissertation: Evolution in Neotropical Tibouchina s.s.
+Dissertation: Evolution of Neotropical Tibouchina s.s.
 (Melastomataceae)

 Advisors: Dr. Pamela Soltis and Dr. Douglas Soltis